Transformations in American Legal History, II Law, Ideology, and Methods -- Essays in Honor of Morton J. Horwitz

 Constitutional Law | Jurisprudence

 Hamilton, Daniel W., "Transformations in American Legal History, II Law, Ideology, and Methods -- Essays in Honor of Morton J. Horwitz" (2011).
 Books.
-Book 65.
+65.